Scheduled MonumentsEnglandThe Jewel Tower

 What is The Jewel Tower?

-The Jewel Tower is a medieval stone tower located in Westminster, London, forming part of the Palace of Westminster complex.
+The Jewel Tower is a stone tower standing within the Palace of Westminster complex, dating from the mid-fourteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003580.

 Who is responsible for protecting The Jewel Tower?